The Lost World: Jurassic Park (film score): Recording

 The original soundtrack album—released by MCA Records on April 30, 1997 — features over seventy minutes of the film's music, including some material that was unused in the film's final cut (e.g. "The Hunt").
 The single-disc digipak design featured dioramas of jungle scenery and dinosaurs from the film.
 La-La Land Records released a John Williams collection edition, joint with the soundtrack to the first film, on November 29, 2016, featuring remastered and additional unreleased music.

 Track listing

 John Williams Collection Edition

 The score, along with that of Jurassic Park, was remastered and re-released on November 29, 2016.
 This 4-CD re-release included expanded tracks of John Williams' original motion picture score to the film.
+The score was re-issued individually on August 8, 2023, with additional alternate tracks.